martinsumner/riak_kv/docs/ReplicationGuide.md

 > PUTs on the deprecated write-once PUT path are not coordinated, and so are incompatible with replication.

 If [reconciliation is enabled](#concepts---reconciliation-with-active-anti-entropy), a reconciliation check may result in deltas being discovered.
-The node running the check will be automatically configured to queue up replication references for any required object, where local version of the object was discovered to be more advanced than the object in the remote cluster.
-The reference will be added to the local source queue on the node.
+The node running the check will be automatically configured to queue up replication references for any required object on the node replication queue, where the local version of the object was discovered to be more advanced than the object in the remote cluster.

 It is also possible for reconciliation to be bidirectional, so that a check can prompt a remote peer to queue a replication reference where the remote cluster holds the more advanced version.

+> Bidirectional reconciliation is at least twice as efficient as one-way reconciliation.

 Reconciliation is throttled to repair slowly, so generally only a small number of references will be generated for each full-sync check, even when deltas between clusters are large.

 Replication references may also be generated by [AAE folds](/docs/OtherAPI.md#aae-fold-api) when seeding clusters with data, or repairing large deltas.

-As AAE folds can prompt large volumes of references, using coverage queries and node_worker pools - the references may be unevenly distributed around the cluster, and also may be concentrated in batches on certain vnodes within the queue.
+As AAE folds can prompt large volumes of references, using coverage queries and node_worker pools; the references may be unevenly distributed around the cluster, and also may be concentrated in batches on certain vnodes within the queue.
+Over-provisioned sink workers may lead to vnode mailbox overloading due to the unbalanced nature of fetching from AAE folds.

-Clusters may also require garbage collection jobs to be enabled using AAE folds - to erase out of date keys, and reap tombstones.
-These folds will also generate replication references in bulk, but in the case of reap only when the `repl_reap` configuration is enabled.
+Clusters may also require garbage collection jobs to be enabled using AAE folds - to erase out-of-date keys, and reap tombstones.
+These folds will also generate replication references in bulk, and so caution is required with over-provisioned sink workers.
+With garbage collection the `tombstone_pause`, a pause implemented on every delete or reap makes the problem of overload less probable.

 > Reap jobs should not be scheduled to overlap with cluster administration changes (e.g. joins, leaves or replaces) when replication and reconciliation are enabled.
-It is possible that reaps that occur during transfers are not applied correctly, and this may then lead to resource expenditure on reconciliation effort that will ultimately resurrect reaped tombstones.
+It is possible that reaps that occur during transfers are not applied correctly, and this may then lead to resource expenditure on reconciliation effort that will ultimately only resurrect reaped tombstones.

 Riak can be configured to operate in one of [three possible delete modes](/docs/InstallAndStartGuide.md#configuration-of-riak---delete-mode).
 Using a delete mode other than `keep`is tested with replication, but there will be an increased probability of false-negative reconciliation events that may consume resources on the cluster.

 > When running replication, it is recommended to change from the default setting and use the delete mode of `keep`.

 It is theoretically possible to prompt replication events through other mechanisms (pre or post commit hooks, or map/reduce jobs).
-However, these methods are not subject to any testing as part of the Riak development and release process.
+However, these methods are not subject to any testing as part of the Riak development process.

 ## Configuration of Real-Time Replication

 ### Enable a Real-Time Source

-There are two configuration items required to set up a source for real-time replication.
+There are two configuration items required to set up a source for real-time replication; `replrtq_enablesrc` and `replrtq_srcqueue`.
 These are both set via `riak.conf`:

 - `replrtq_enablesrc = enabled`;
   - This is the basic configuration required to inform PUT coordinators to pass changes to the replication source queue on the node.
 - `replrtq_srcqueue = <sink_cluster_name>:<queue_filter>|<sink_cluster_name>:<queue_filter>` ...
   - The source queue configuration is a pipe-delimited set of queue/filter pairs, where the queue and the filter are split by a `:`.
-  - The queue name is normally set to a reference of the sink cluster which is expected to consume from the queue.
+  - The queue name is normally set as a reference to the sink cluster which is expected to consume from the queue.
   - The queue filter will be `any` to enable real-time replication;
     - The queue filter may be set to `block_rtrq` if the queue is not to support real-time replication, but is only to be used for either reconciliation or seeding.
     - The queue filter may be set to `buckettype.<name_of_type>` to only replicate buckets in a certain bucket type.
     - The queue filter may be set to `bucketname.<name_of_bucket>` or `bucketprefix.<prefix_for_bucket>` to only replicate buckets with a given name or a name with a given prefix.
       - Bucket name filters will work for typed and legacy buckets, with typed buckets the type will be ignored when using a name or prefix filter.

-For replication, the real-time replication source must be enabled on every node in the cluster, as a PUT may be coordinated from any vnode (on any node) - regardless of which node received the PUT request.
+For replication, the real-time replication source must be enabled on every node in the cluster, as a PUT may be coordinated from any vnode (on any node), regardless of which node received the PUT request.

 ### Enable a Real-Time Sink